Identifiability of asymmetric circular and cylindrical distributions: Introduction

 \section{Introduction}

-Identifiability is a prerequisite and an essential condition for most common statistical inferences, especially for deriving the consistency of estimators.
-A statistical model is said to be identifiable if no two sets of parameter values yield the same distribution for the data.
-Identifiability of statistical models has been considered in various contexts; for details, we refer the reader to \cite{Ro71} and the monograph of \cite{Ra92}.
+Identifiability is a prerequisite and essential condition for most common statistical inferences, especially for deriving the consistency of estimators.
+A family of statistical models is said to be identifiable if no two sets of parameter values yield the same distribution.
+Identifiability of statistical models has been considered in various contexts; for details we refer the reader to \cite{Ro71} and the monograph of \cite{Ra92}.

 Traditional statistical models and methods are based on data taking values in Euclidean space, which relies on the linear structure of the space and the fundamental operations of linear algebra.
 Recently, various statistical data analyses have been introduced for manifolds because the linear statistical approaches are inappropriate for these non-linear spaces.
 Examples of statistical manifolds include the circle, sphere, and cylinder.
-For further reading on statistical data analysis in various manifolds, we refer the reader to the recent monographs of \cite{Ch12}, \cite{BB08}, \cite{DK15}, and \cite{LV17b}.
+For further reading on statistical data analysis in various manifolds, see the recent monographs of \cite{Ch12}, \cite{BB08}, \cite{DK15}, and \cite{LV17b}.

 Asymmetric circular and spherical distributions have been proposed by \cite{UJ09}, \cite{AP11}, \cite{JP12}, and various others.
-Cylindrical models with asymmetric marginal distributions on the circle were proposed by \cite{AL17} and \cite{imoto2019cylindrical}.
-In their approach, which uses perturbation functions, a single skewness parameter (vector) is introduced to determine the skewness of the distribution.
-Owing to these distributions, we can provide a more meaningful interpretation than that obtained by finite mixture modeling of symmetric circular distributions when the data show a clear asymmetric pattern.
+Cylindrical models with skewed marginal distributions on the circle were proposed by \cite{AL17} and \cite{imoto2019cylindrical}.
+Because the distributions proposed by them have a skewness parameter, we can provide a more meaningful interpretation than that obtained by finite mixture modeling of symmetric circular distributions when the data show a clear asymmetric pattern.
 Alternatively, there are approaches that utilize transformations of scale \citep{JP12} and the M\"{o}bius transformation \citep{KJ10}.
-Although the identifiability of these skew families of distributions on the circle and cylinder is of primary importance for estimating model parameters, it has not been fully investigated in the literature.
+Although the identifiability of these skew families of the distributions on circle and cylinder is of primary importance for estimating model parameters, it has not been fully investigated in the literature.